Crescionda Spoletina with Amaretti and Chocolate. Family Recipe.

 • Knife

-Steps for Crescionda from Spoleto with amaretti and chocolate
+Steps for the Crescionda Spoletina with Amaretti and Chocolate

 First, chop the amaretti with a mixer and set them aside.
 Also chop the dark chocolate with a knife.

-Using an electric mixer, beat the 4 egg yolks with sugar for about 8 minutes until the mixture is light and frothy.
+With the help of an electric beater, beat the 4 egg yolks with the sugar for about 8 minutes, until the mixture is light and frothy.
 In another bowl, beat the egg whites until stiff peaks form.

 • Crescionda from Spoleto with amaretti and chocolate mixture

-• Add the finely chopped chocolate, milk, salt, vanilla, cinnamon (optional) to the beaten yolk mixture and incorporate all the ingredients well.
-Then add the sifted flour and chopped amaretti.
+• Add to the beaten egg yolk mixture the finely chopped chocolate with the knife, the milk, salt, vanilla extract, cinnamon (optional) and blend all the ingredients well, then add the sifted flour and the chopped amaretti.

-Mix all the ingredients well and finally fold in the beaten egg whites, gently, from the bottom upwards.
+Mix well all the ingredients and finally gently fold in the beaten egg whites, mixing delicately from bottom to top.

 Crescionda from Spoleto with amaretti and chocolate

-• Butter and flour a springform pan about 9.5 inches in diameter, bake in a preheated oven at 356°F for about 50 minutes.
+• Generously butter and flour a springform pan about 9 inches in diameter, bake in a preheated oven at 350°F for about 50 minutes.

 Crescionda from Spoleto with amaretti and chocolate

-• Unmold the crescionda and let it cool well and garnish with a few whole amaretti.
-Enjoy it cold, preferably the next day.
+• Unmold the crescionda and let it cool completely, garnish with a few whole amaretti.
+Enjoy it cold, better the next day.

-I quickly made the dough without lumps, with this electric mixer which has a powerful 500 W motor and 9 accessories. #adv
+I prepared the batter quickly and without lumps, with this electric beater which has a powerful 500 W motor and 9 accessories. #adv

-To chop the amaretti, I used the very handy mini-chopper accessory of my Braun MultiQuick 9 Hand Blender with 1200 W of power and 5 accessories, which you can purchase at a special price on Amazon. #adv
+To chop the amaretti, I used the handy mini-chopper accessory of my Braun MultiQuick 9 1200 W power and 5 accessories, which you can buy at a special price on Amazon. #adv

 FAQ (Questions and Answers)

 The Crescionda is an Umbrian dessert (particularly from Spoleto) typical of Carnival.
-The name Crescionda derives from “crescia unta”, meaning “oily focaccia” – due to its soft consistency and shiny appearance – although it seems that oil has never been used in its preparation.
+The name Crescionda comes from “crescia unta”, meaning “oly focaccia”- for its soft consistency and shiny appearance – although it seems that oil was never used in its preparation.

-It appears that Crescionda has ancient roots in the Middle Ages.
-An ancient version, besides chocolate, even included the use of chicken broth, breadcrumbs, and pecorino cheese.
-A sweet and sour flavor that then, over the centuries, has definitely evolved along with the more modern idea of dessert.
+It appears that Crescionda’s ancient roots reach back to the Middle Ages.
+An ancient version, in addition to chocolate, even included the use of chicken broth, breadcrumbs, and pecorino cheese.
+A sweet and sour flavor that over the centuries has evolved considerably along with the more modern idea of dessert.

 Author image